burakgedik906-jpg/python-learning/data_structures/README.md

-This folder contains basic examples using lists and tuples in Python
+This folder contains basic examples using lists and tuples in Python.